-- 1. While entering, within, or leaving the territory of one Party, its laws, regulations and procedures relating to the operation and navigation of aircraft shall be complied with by the designated airlines of the other Party. - 2.
-While entering, within, or leaving the territory of one Party, its laws, regulations and procedures relating to the admission into or departure from its territory of passengers, baggage, crew or cargo on aircraft (including regulations relating to entry, clearance, aviation security, immigration, passports, customs, currency, health, sanitary and quarantine or, in the case of mail, postal regulations) shall be complied with by, or on behalf of, such passengers, crew or shippers of cargo of the designated airlines of the other Party.

-- 3. Neither Party shall give preference to its own or to any other airline over a designated airline of the other Party engaged in similar international air services in the application of the laws and regulations and procedures provided for in this Article. - 4.
-Passengers, baggage and cargo in direct transit across the territory of either Party and not leaving areas of the airport reserved for such purpose shall be subject to no more than a simplified control, except in respect of security measures against violence, air piracy, narcotics control etc.
+- 1. While entering, within, or departing the territory of one Party, its laws, regulations and procedures relating to the operation and navigation of aircraft shall be complied with by the designated airline(s) of the other Party. - 2.
+While entering, within, or departing the territory of one Party, its laws, regulations and procedures relating to the admission into or departure from its territory of passengers, baggage, crew or cargo on aircraft (including regulations relating to entry, clearance, aviation security, immigration, passports, customs, currency, health, sanitary and quarantine or, in the case of mail, postal regulations) shall be complied with by, or on behalf of, such passengers, crew or shippers of cargo of the designated airline(s) of the other Party. - 3.
+Neither Party shall give preference to its own or to any other airline(s) over a designated airline(s) of the other Party engaged in similar international air services in the application of the laws and regulations and procedures provided for in this Article. - 4.
+Passengers, baggage and cargo in direct transit across the territory of either Party and not leaving areas of the airport reserved for such purpose shall be subject to no more than a simplified control, except in respect of security measures against violence, air piracy and narcotics control.